-The art and science of project management are constantly changing and evolving with new industry trends.
-Even though many of the tried and tested methods and practices will prevail in 2020 and the years to come, you as a project management expert need to stay on top of the latest trends in your field and embrace continuous growth and development to ensure productivity and the success of every project.
-After all, one of the hallmarks of modern-day leaders is that they are flexible, adaptable, and ready for any change that may come.
+Successful team leaders understand that they must sharpen their project management skills throughout the year.
+With the project management space constantly changing and evolving with new industry trends and working behaviors, it can be difficult to know what knowledge will have a lasting impact.
+Even though many of the tried and tested methods and practices will prevail in 2021 and the years to come, you as a project management leader need to stay on top of the latest trends in your field and embrace continuous growth and development to ensure productivity and the success of every project.
+After all, one of the hallmarks of modern-day project management leaders is that they are flexible, adaptable, and ready for any change that may come.

-Given the fact that project management is always evolving, it is becoming increasingly important to develop certain leadership skills and solidify your knowledge as an expert project manager.
-Always remember that your teams are counting on you to guide them towards success, so you not only have to be a great leader, you also have to possess project management skills necessary to ensure incremental progress through project efficiency, improve workplace culture and employee satisfaction, and embrace the right tools to make projects, goals, and objectives more feasible.
+Given the fact that project management skills should always evolve, it is becoming increasingly important to develop certain leadership expertise and solidify your knowledge as an expert project manager.
+Always remember that your teams are counting on you to guide them towards success.
+You not only have to be a great leader, you also have to possess project management skills necessary to ensure incremental progress through project efficiency, improve workplace culture and employee satisfaction, and embrace the right tools to make projects, goals, and objectives more feasible.

 All of this might sound a bit confusing at first, so let’s put it all in perspective by telling you more about the five skills you need to master and the associated steps you need to take to ensure project success.